Celebrate the Year of the Rabbit in London, the biggest Chinese New Year celebrations outside Asia.

 Chinese New Year, also known as Spring Festival and Lunar New Year, is a huge festival among Chinese communities in London and across the world.

 Based on the lunar and solar calendars, the actual date of Chinese New Year varies and each year in the Chinese calendar is represented by one of the 12 animals of the Chinese zodiac.
-Chinese New Year 2022, the Year of the Tiger, falls on 1 February.
+Chinese New Year 2023, the Year of the Rabbit, falls on 22 January.